Fat Joe Issues Another Apology To Lil Mo And Vita For Disrespectful ‘Dusty’ Diss, Lil Mo Accepts–‘I’ve Made Peace’

 Now.. that was quick considering yesterday, Lil Mo was singing a different tune about Joe following his Verzuz showdown with Ja Rule.
 After previously beefing with Remy Ma about the slick diss, Lil Mo shared more of her thoughts on the issue during a recent interview with Big Von of KMEL 106.

 “At the end of the day, I don’t even play like that,” the Superwoman hitmaker explained.
 “There are certain things I wouldn’t joke about or I wouldn’t even say around certain people… with that being said, apologies are accepted but I’m never going to forget how that made me feel.
-Like what if I were to wak off that stage and die?”
+Like what if I were to walk off that stage and die?”

 Vita also finally weighed in on the discourse on Instagram, asking fans if she should forgive the Roc Nation artist for his scathing comment.